 SPRING POLLEN SEASON IS AROUND THE CORNER!

-Peak season for asthma and allergy sufferers is right around the corner.
+The peak season for asthma and allergy sufferers is right around the corner.
 Proper management and treatment can make a huge difference in your quality of life and comfort in your day to day living.
 Be proactive and plan ahead!
 Contact us today to set up an appointment (440)-779-1112.

 Voted Best Allergy & Immunology physician!

-Dr. Panuto has recently been voted by his peers as one of the best Allergy & Immunology physicians in the “Best Doctors Cleveland” August 2018 magazine.
+Dr. Panuto has recently been voted by his peers as one of the best Allergy & Immunology Physicians in the “Best Doctors Cleveland” August 2018 magazine.

 The below is an excerpt from page 83 of the magazine: